Shotix/Shotix/README.md

 # 💫 About Me:
-🔭 Currently working on a little WRC related project and my Bachelor Thesis
+🔭 Currently working on some private applications.
+Finished Bachelor Thesis with a focus on Software Development.

 # 💻 Tech Stack: